Functoriality of bornological groupoid convolution: Introduction

 It is often suggested that the convolution algebra of a Lie groupoid encodes the noncommutative geometry of its generally singular space of orbits \cite{Connes1994}.
 The orbit space is described as the differentiable stack presented by the groupoid.
 Convolution should then be a functor from the 2-category of differentiable stacks to the Morita 2-category of algebras, bimodules, and bilinear maps.
 Two issues arise:

 1.~Functoriality requires functional analytic completion.
-Mapping a Lie groupoid $G = (G_1 \rightrightarrows G_0)$ to the space of compactly supported smooth functions $A := C_\mathrm{c}^\infty(G_1)$ with the convolution product on the \emph{algebraic} tensor product, is not functorial. $A$ is generally non-unital and may fail to represent the identity bimodule in the Morita category, $A \otimes_A M \not\cong M$ for an $A$-$B$ bimodule $M$.
+Mapping a Lie groupoid $G = (G_1 \rightrightarrows G_0)$ to the space of compactly supported smooth functions $A := C_\mathrm{c}^\infty(G_1)$ with the convolution product on the \emph{algebraic} tensor product is not functorial. $A$ is generally non-unital and may fail to represent the identity bimodule in the Morita category, $A \otimes_A M \not\cong M$ for an $A$-$B$ bimodule $M$.
 This issue is fixed partially by $C^*$-completion.
-Building on the work of many authors \cite{Renault1980, MuhlyRenaultWillams1987, Mrcun:1999, Landsman2000, Landsman:2001, CrainicMoerdijk:2001}, we arrive at a 2-functor on sub-2-category of differentiable stacks to the 2-category of $C^*$-algebras, Hilbert bimodules, and intertwiners \cite[Theorem~3.1.3]{Nuiten:2013}.
-The functor is defined only for 1-morphisms that are presented by groupoid bibundles that are proper and submersive on their codomain.
-This excludes important morphisms, such as the stacky group structures of irrational torus foliations which are not proper and orbit inclusions---the points of the stack---which are not submersive.
+The work of many authors \cite{Renault1980, MuhlyRenaultWillams1987, Mrcun:1999, Landsman2000, Landsman:2001, CrainicMoerdijk:2001} has yielded a 2-functor, however only from a \emph{subcategory} of differentiable stacks to the 2-category of $C^*$-algebras, Hilbert bimodules, and intertwiners \cite[Theorem~3.1.3]{Nuiten:2013}.
+The 1-morphisms of the subcategory are required to be given by groupoid bibundles that are proper and submersive on their codomain.
+This excludes such basic morphisms as the points of a stack, which are given by the inclusion of gauge groupoids over the orbits, and the stacky group structures of irrational torus foliations \cite{Blohmann2008}.

 2.~The $C^*$-completion of the convolution algebra forgets the smooth structure of the groupoid and, therefore, the differentiable structure of the stack.
 For example, given a smooth manifold $X$, the $C^*$-completion of $C_\mathrm{c}^\infty(X)$ is the algebra $C_0(X)$ of continuous functions vanishing at $\infty$.
 While the derivations of $C_\mathrm{c}^\infty(X)$ are the vector fields of $X$, $C_0(X)$ has no derivations other than $0$.
 More generally, since derivations correspond to degree 1 Hochschild cocycles, the loss of the differentiable structure manifests itself in the vanishing of Hochschild cohomology of most $C^*$-algebras (when they are nuclear or do not admit a bounded trace) \cite{Connes:1978,ChristensenSinclair:1989}.